tlswg/tls13-spec/draft-ietf-tls-tls13.md

 but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-If the server selects a PSK, then it MUST only be used with the establishment modes indicated by "psk_key_exchange_modes" (PSK alone or with (EC)DHE).
+If the server selects a PSK, then it MUST also select a key establishment mode from the set indicated by client's "psk_key_exchange_modes extension (PSK alone or with (EC)DHE).
-The server can then select the key establishment and parameters to be consistent both with the PSK and the other extensions supplied by the client.
 Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_group" parameters need not be fatal.

 The server indicates its selected parameters in the ServerHello as
 follows:

-- If PSK is being used then the server will send a "pre_shared_key" extension.
+- If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
 - If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
 - When (EC)DHE is in use, the server will also provide a